-• Unlock the power of financial apps.
-Policymakers should empower consumers and businesses to take advantage of financial applications that help them improve security, convenience, and reliability.

-• Leverage technology to reduce barriers to financial services, particularly for the unbanked and under-banked.
-The internet, cloud computing, blockchain, and mobile innovations should be empowered to thrive in an open environment with reasonable regulatory burdens, requiring a reassessment of existing barriers to adoption along with incentives to pursue use of innovations that promote individual and small business access to financing.

-• Rulemaking that would allow for a robust consumer right to access and share their financial records.
-Federal regulators should establish an operational framework for secure, consumer-authorized data sharing and access through a formal rulemaking that clearly establishes the form and manner in which consumers can securely request that their financial information be shared with approved third parties.

-Promote policies for usage of open, multi-cloud solutions that allow easy portability and movement of workloads across any cloud provider.
+- Unlock the power of financial apps.
+Policymakers should empower consumers and businesses to take advantage of financial applications that help them improve security, convenience, and reliability. - Leverage technology to reduce barriers to financial services, particularly for the unbanked and under-banked.
+The internet, cloud computing, blockchain, and mobile innovations should be empowered to thrive in an open environment with reasonable regulatory burdens, which requires a reassessment of existing barriers to adoption along with incentives to pursue the use of innovations that promote access to financing for individuals and small businesses. - Rulemaking that would allow for a robust consumer right to access and share their financial records.
+Federal regulators should establish an operational framework for secure, consumerauthorized data sharing and access through a formal rulemaking that clearly establishes the form and manner in which consumers can securely request that their financial information be accessed and shared with approved third parties. - Promote policies for usage of open, multi-cloud solutions that allow easy portability and movement of workloads across any cloud provider.